 Here's the underlying issue that contractors face.
 Lenders tailor the majority of their 'off the shelf' mortgages to PAYE employees.
 Full- or part-time workers fit their affordability calculation a treat.

 That's not so with independent professionals, whose typical contract is far from permanent.
 Often, clients engage contractors for three or six months at a time at the most.

-And there’s the issue.
-It’s the nature of these short-term contracts that derail contractors’ applications for mortgage funding.
+And that there's the issue.
+It's the nature of these short-term contracts that derail contractors' applications for mortgage funding.